-How to Plant a Hummingbird HavenA recipe for an easy five-plant container garden
+How to Plant a Container Garden for HummingbirdsA recipe for an easy five-plant container garden

 This Hummingbird Haven collection displays a bounty of beautiful blooms through early fall, providing an abundance of nectar for hummingbirds to feed on before they leave for the season.
 Excerpted from Container Theme Gardens (c) Nancy J. Ondra.
 Photos by: (c) Rob Cardillo.
 Used with permission of Storey Publishing.

 Birds bring sound and movement to your garden — elements that are easy to forget when you’re choosing flowers and foliage for your containers.
 For hummingbirds in particular, a small container garden can provide a smorgasbord of nectar-rich flowers.
 When attracting hummingbirds, the shape of the flower can be just as important as the color.
 Blossoms that are tubular or trumpet-shaped are perfect for their long, tapered bills.
 Red flowers are hummingbird magnets, but orange, yellow, and blue blooms can also be alluring.

 For plant selection, see The Best 24 Plants to Attract Hummingbirds.